lollopod/home-assistant-oebb/README.md

 ## Notes

-To retreive the parameters please vitit the website, choose your stop and check the iframe url: https://fahrplan.oebb.at/bin/stboard.exe/
+To retrieve the parameters please vitit the website, choose your stop and check the iframe url: https://fahrplan.oebb.at/bin/stboard.exe/
 Additional info on the parameters can also be found on the getStationBoardDataOptions() docu in the mymro repo - Thanks!